Settling the Subtle Differences Between These Not-So Distant Cousins

 It is thought that fiddles are simply cheap violins.
 At one time this could have been true, as poorer or rural folks usually played home-made fiddles, not Strads.
 They were less likely to afford private lessons or attend the symphony, but learned traditional tunes at jams and ceilidhs (kay-lees).

-Since many fiddlers never had formal lessons, most couldn’t read music and played everything by ear, whereas violinists could read music usually could not improvise.
+Since many fiddlers back then didn't have TakeLessons violin teachers, most couldn't read music and played everything by ear, whereas violinists could read music usually could not improvise.
 Another stereotype was invented.

 Holding a violin with one’s jaw makes it nearly impossible to talk and play simultaneously (similar to walking around with your pants around your ankles, but perhaps not as taboo).
 Square dancing fiddlers dealt with this difficulty by holding the violin down on their arm rather than under the chin, freeing up their jaws to “call” the dance moves.
 This technique is a big no-no in classical playing (realm of the shoulder rest) and it created yet another rift between violin and fiddle.